-Distribution of HD patients with COVID-19 by follow-up and treatment type were analyzed, and hospitalization in a pandemic clinic was determined as the most frequent (31.7%) application in 2020.
-The distribution of HD patients, who died due to COVID-19 by dialysis duration, was analyzed and the over 20-year age group was determined as the most frequent (31.7%) in 2020.
+The distribution of HD patients with COVID-19 by follow-up and treatment type was analyzed and hospitalization in a pandemic clinic was determined as the most frequent (31.7%) application

+Table 4.
+Frequencies of Coronavirus Disease 2019-Related Complications in Kidney Transplant Recipients in 2020.
+The distribution of HD patients, who died due to COVID-19 by dialysis duration was analyzed and the over 20-year age group was determined as the most frequent (31.7%) in 2020.
 Malignancy was determined as the most frequently (41.3%) accompanied comorbidity to death in HD patients due to COVID-19 in 2020.